 All compressed breathing air systems have one or more filtration cartridges that purifies air by removing common contaminants found in compressed breathing air.
-Because of the type of air filtration used on our systems, all Nuvair high-pressure breathing air compressors meet or exceed OSHA Grade "E" standards.
-Each section of a filtration cartridge has a specific purpose:
+Because of the type of air filtration used on our systems, all Nuvair high-pressure breathing air compressors meet or exceed CGA Grade E standards.
+Each section of a breathing air filter element has a specific purpose:

-- - Filter out oil, liquid, water and solids: Molecular Sieve Section
+- - Molecular sieve section: Filters out oil, liquid, water and solids

-- - Convert carbon monoxide to carbon dioxide: Hopcalite Section
+- - Hopcalite section: Converts carbon monoxide (CO) to carbon dioxide (CO2)

-- - Filter out undesirable taste and odor: Active Carbon Section
+- - Activated carbon section: Filters out undesirable taste and odor

 Nuvair stocks low-pressure breathing air filters, condensate and oil/water separators commonly used in the commercial diving industry.
 Whether you're looking for individual filters or multi-stage packages, Nuvair has your filtration in stock.
 You can order individual filters online or contact us to put together a breathing air package for your compressor based on your specific needs.